 It is important to receive legal advice quickly to determine how to best bring your claim and protect your rights.
 Some forums impose tight timelines, for instance under the CLC there is a 90-day deadline to file an unjust dismissal claim or 6 months to file a labour standards complaint through Employment and Social Development Canada (“ESDC”).
 It may also make sense to start multiple complaints before different bodies, through the Superior Court, Human Rights Tribunal and ESDC at the same time, depending on the circumstances.

-The Canada Labour Code (CLC) is the legislation which governs federally regulated workers.
+The Canada Labour Code (CLC) is the legislation that governs federally regulated workers.
 These areas of work include:

 - Bank institutions